 The factors discussed above make it clear that there are some aspects of sim racing that very closely represent the real thing.
 And of course, there are some areas that sim racing just cannot emulate.
 However, aside from the actual feel of realism, sim racing can have some major effects on your driving in real life, and it can even improve your racing ability.

-Using a high-quality direct drive steering wheel and hydraulic or force feedback pedals will make you feel like you are controlling the car in the game in the same way that you would in real life, and some setups and games do a good job of demonstrating what is required to keep a car going in a straight line at high speeds.
+Using a high-quality direct drive steering wheel and responsive pedals will make you feel like you are controlling the car in the game in the same way that you would in real life, and some setups and games do a good job of demonstrating what is truly required to keep a car on the race track while keeping up with your rivals.
 So, what else can you transfer from the screen to the track?

 What Sim Racing Can Teach You